PixNyb/dockerised-vscode-scripts/dotnet/README.md

 ## Additional Environment Variables

-The following environment variables can be used to customise the Laravel setup script:
+The following environment variables can be used to customise the .NET setup script:

 - `DOTNET_VERSION`: The version of .NET to install.